 Finally, remember to factor in currency exchange rates when trading in non-sterling markets, as larger and faster fluctuations can serve to enhance or undermine the direct gains you make on those trades.

-here is not investment, tax or financial advice.
+Disclaimer: The information provided here is not investment, tax or financial advice.
 You should consult with a licensed professional for advice concerning your specific situation.